Patrick Voss

 Patrick Voss (born 29 June 2003) is an Australian rules footballer who plays with the Fremantle Football Club in the Australian Football League (AFL).

 Early career

 Voss grew up in the Riverina region of New South Wales and played for the Turvey Park Bulldogs in Wagga Wagga, which enabled him to join the Greater Western Sydney Giants junior academy program.
-He later moved to boarding school in Melbourne where he attended Wesley College in Glen Waverley and played for the Oakleigh Chargers in the Under 18's Talent League.
+He later went to boarding school in Melbourne, where he attended Wesley College and played for the Oakleigh Chargers in the Under 18's Talent League.

 AFL career

 Essendon (2022–2023)

 After being overlooked by GWS who had the rights to draft Voss via the academy rules, he was drafted by with the ninth selection in the 2022 rookie draft.
 He spent two years at Essendon, but did not make his AFL debut before being delisted at the end of the 2023 AFL season, despite winning their VFL team's best and fairest award and being their leading goal kicker.